elaforge/karya/doc/overview.md

 - Instruments.
 Instruments can map MIDI CC numbers to symbolic names, support keyswitches as named attributes, and automatically multiplex MIDI channels to give note-level control over pitch or control signals.
-They are collected into a searchable database.
-The database is created by either entering patch information by hand, or for external synthesizers that use them you can parse sysex messages to add to the database.
+Instruments can also bring their own notation and input methods with them, so for instance drums can come with their own specialized notation and input commands.
+Instruments are collected into a searchable database.
+Instruments are mostly defined via code, but there's also a framework to parse sysex messages for external synthesizers, or simple patch lists.

 - Multiple backends.
 The main backend is MIDI, and this is the most well developed one, but there is also some ability to export to lilypond.